quis/govuk_documentation_prototype/source/includes/deploying_apps/deploying_django.md

     ```python
         whitenoise==1.0.6  #manages static assets
-        dj-database-url==0.3.0 #grabs environment variables and dumps them into a Django settings file
         waitress==0.8.9 #a pure python WSGI server that is a replacement for gunicorn
-        psycopg2==2.6.2
     ```

 6. Edit your `wsgi.py` file.